Skip to content

 (This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you.
 See our Disclosure for more info.)

-What is Personal Capital?
+What is Empower?

-Personal Capital (PC) is an online financial company headquartered in California.
+Empower is an online financial company headquartered in California.

-PC also provides a team of financial advisors to help you grow and manage your personal wealth if you desire to become a private client.
+Empower also provides a team of financial advisors to help you grow and manage your personal wealth if you desire to become a private client.

-• Personal Capital was Founded in 2009
+• Personal Capital, now Empower, was Founded in 2009

-• Currently has 1.8+ Million Registered Users
+• Currently has 17+ Million Customers

-What are Personal Capital's Free Financial Tools?
+What are Empower's Free Financial Tools?

 Via the Financial Dashboard, you can see your: